samfisherirl/PyWebview-Send-Form-to-Python-Template/README.md

 A quick way to update dom elements in html through Pywebview, a missing gap in their repo examples.

 #
-Quickstart 1: In this updated template, the update function in the HTML document takes a value parameter that will be used to update the innerHTML of the content element.
+<h2>Quickstart 1: In this updated template, the update function in the HTML document takes a value parameter that will be used to update the innerHTML of the content element.</h2>
 #
 ```javascript
 <button onclick="update('')">Update content</button>